brootaylor/brootaylor-v3/src/_content/landings/projects.md

 # Social image details - (Is used by channels like Facebook, Twitter, WhatsApp, LinkedIn etc.)
 # ############################################################################################
 socialImage:
-  url: "/assets/images/projects/hugo-and-cat/ecarx/ecarx_01--thumbnail.jpg"
+  url: "/assets/images/projects/projects-landing-thumbnail.jpg"
-  alt: "A screenshot of ECARX's homepage"
+  alt: "A collage of my latest projects"

 bodyClass: "projects-home"